SpaceCadetOG/MEV/ReadMe.md

     - *Relationships w/ Validator*
         - The increased # of them over 1 year since merge
             - Tier based on activity and particpation
-        - ETH burned post EIP-1559, how that incentives vaildators post-merge.
+        - ETH burned post EIP-1559, how that incentives the vaildator economics post-merge.
         -   Will it cause inflation?
 Will it dilute the system?

     - *Unstaking Period starts*